Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets: Introduction

-In Earth's magnetotail, \textit{in situ} observations have identified three distinct populations in the ion VDFs corresponding to different regimes of motion~\cite{artemyev_ion_2019,kamaletdinov_ion_2025}.
+\textit{In situ} observations in the Earth's magnetotail~\cite{artemyev_ion_2019,kamaletdinov_ion_2025} and numerical simulations of magnetotail reconnection~\cite{hoshino_ion_1998,hietala_ion_2015} have identified three distinct populations in the ion VDFs corresponding to different regimes of motion in the reconnection outflow.
 The first is a hot thermalized isotropic background.
 This population corresponds to the already-thermalized outflow.
 The second population is an adiabatic ($\kappa \gg 1$) population composed of two, cold, counter-streaming, field-aligned beams originating from ions ballistically accelerated by the Hall electric field in the reconnection region~\cite{wygant_cluster_2005}, ions picked up by the outflow~\cite{drake_ion_2009,eastwood_ion_2015,liu_ionbeamdriven_2019}, and ionospheric outflow~\cite{alm_magnetotail_2018,xu_ionospheric_2019,li_quantification_2021}.
-This parallel-anisotropic population contributes to the current density via curvature drift of its adiabatic orbits.
-The third population consists of supra-thermal ions accelerated by the cross-tail electric field $E_y$, driven by the reconnection electric field and by mesoscale convective structures such as bursty bulk flows~\cite{angelopoulos_statistical_1994}.
+This parallel-anisotropic population contributes to the current density via anisotropic curvature drift.
+The third population consists of supra-thermal ions accelerated by the cross-tail electric field $E_y$, driven by the reconnection electric field and by mesoscale convective structures such as bursty bulk flows~\cite{richard_proton_2022}.
 These ions form a perpendicular, anisotropic, Speiser population, which contributes to the cross-tail current through their quasi-adiabatic motion ($\kappa \ll 1$).
 The interplay between the cold and Speiser anisotropic populations reflects a dynamic equilibrium within the current sheet, in which transient enhancements of anisotropy control the force balance, therefore controlling the stability of the current sheet~\cite{artemyev_ion_2019,an_configuration_2022,arnold_pic_2023}.
 This dynamical evolution of the interplay between ion anisotropy and the stability of the current sheet is an ongoing area of research.
 However, although ion anisotropy is recognized to be necessary to balance the magnetic tension~\cite{rich_balance_1972}, the quantitative bounds of anisotropy that ensure current sheet stability are still not well constrained.

 In this paper, we investigate the constraints on ion anisotropy within the current sheet of magnetic reconnection jets in Earth's magnetotail.
 We derive limits on the ion anisotropy in a quasi-1D current sheet with three ion populations based on curvature scattering.
 We show that these limits correspond to thresholds for the stability of the current sheet.
 We validate the model using \textit{in situ} observations in the Earth's magnetotail and numerical simulations.